-This webinar is jointly organized by FrieslandCampina Institute and the Singapore Nutrition and Dietetics Association (SNDA) for nutrition and health professionals.
+This live webinar was jointly organized by FrieslandCampina Institute and the Singapore Nutrition and Dietetics Association (SNDA) for nutrition and health professionals on July 15th, 2020.

 - To feed or not to feed the critically ill? by Dr. Charles Lew